shengyu7697/GrepX/README.md

 and you can watch the matching files by number.

 # How to Use
-place this script to your /usr/local/bin or ~/bin and execute
+Place this script to your /usr/local/bin or ~/bin and execute
 ```
 $ grepx pattern
 ```